neu-se/CS4530-Spring-2022/Assignments/project-plan.md

 This repository will be private, and visible only to your team and the course staff.
 After the semester ends, you are welcome to make it public - you have complete administrative control of the repository.

+You should create your team's repository before submitting your project plan - your TA will ask to confirm that you have created it when you meet.

 ## Revised Problem Statement, User Stories and Acceptance Criteria (max 4 pages)
 If your problem statement has changed in response to feedback from the course staff, please include a revised problem statement.
 If there are no changes to your problem statement from your original project pitch, then please include your original problem statement along with a note that this problem statement is unchanged.